-AKRF is working closely with the Harlem African Burial Ground Initiative to honor the legacy of African descendant contributions to the founding of Harlem.
+AKRF is working closely with the Harlem African Burial Ground Initiative and NYCEDC to honor the legacy of African descendant contributions to the founding of Harlem.

 Elizabeth Meade of AKRF performs archaeological work at the Harlem African Burial Ground in 2025.